 Another option is to work as a freelancer or small business.
 If you’re interested in crafting, for example, you can sell set up an Etsy, eBay, ArtFire, or Handmade by Amazon shop.
 Depending on what you’re making, there are many options for selling your goods on a third-party website or your own blog or site.

 Alternatives include selling at craft fairs, flea markets, farmer’s markets, or establishing a relationship with a retail store to feature your products.

 Where to Find the Jobs

-There are many different sources for finding assembly job listings, but it will take some time and effort to look through job listings.
+There are many different sources for finding assembly job listings, but it will take some time and effort to review the job listings.
 You can look for full-time or part-time employment, and although you probably won’t have the ability to work from home, you may have some flexibility when scheduling hours.

 If you’re interested in signing up for one of the services or sites listed above, you can apply directly online.
 For example, to sign up for Amazon Home Services there’s a simple one-page form to complete.
-Note that you will need a link to a third party review site where customers can attest to your work to apply.
+Note that to apply, you will need a link to a third-party review site where customers can attest to the quality of your work.
 Etsy has a sign-up page online, as well.
-Review these tips for starting an Etsy business before you get started.

-You’ll also find postings for assembly jobs on sites like Craigslist.com, Handy.com, Taskrabbit.com, and Mrhandyman.com.
-With these type of gigs, whether you’re working for yourself, a small business or directly for a client, you will typically need your own tools and transportation.
+You’ll also find postings for assembly jobs on apps like Handy, Taskrabbit, Thumbtack, Mrhandyman, and NeedTo (handyman and assembly category).
+With this type of gig, whether you’re working for yourself or directly for a client, you will typically need your own tools and transportation.